jamesdiacono/JSValid/README.md

 The value of each property on the subject must conform to the corresponding validator in _required_properties_ or _optional_properties_.
 Where no corresponding validator is found, the property is permitted only if _allow_strays_ is `true`.
 Additionally, the subject must contain every key found on _required_properties_.

-`Object.keys` is used to enumerate the subject's properties, as well as the validators in _required_properties_ and _optional_properties_.

     function valid_parcel() {
         return valid.object(
             {